ninjacoder88/lifx-lan-py/README.md

 # lifx-lan-py
 Python project for controlling lifx lights via LAN

+LIFX protocol documentation can be found at: https://lan.developer.lifx.com/docs/introduction

 This project exists to demonstrate how to manage LIFX lights with the LAN protocol using Python.

 ### How To Run